xingyizhao/PURE/README.md

 to train the model.

 ## Demo -- Defending HiddenKiller
-We provide a demo result in defending against HiddenKiller attack.
+We provide a demo result in defending against BadNet and HiddenKiller attack.

+**HiddenKiller attack**
 Without defense:

 ![image](https://github.com/user-attachments/assets/f5c9f0a7-56cb-42f3-8a48-8659a347d633)